Frequently asked questions about the theatre department and audition process

 Admittance into the Department of Theatre is based on talent and potential as demonstrated in the audition/interview.
 Applicants must be artistically admitted into the theatre program AND academically admitted into the University.
 Applicants WILL NOT receive their artistic decision until they have received an academic decision from the Office of Admission.

-Applicants who audition by March 10, 2017 and have been academically admitted to the University will receive their artistic admission decision and artistic achievement award by March 14, 2017.
+Applicants who audition by March 10, 2017 and have been academically admitted to the University will receive their artistic admission decision and artistic achievement award beginning March 14, 2017.

 Candidates will be notified both by email and letter of the admission decision.
 Full financial aid awards will be sent upon academic and artistic admittance.
 We are not permitted to disclose audition results over the phone or by email.